-During the busiest period for construction truck activity (primary fill operations in the first phase of the project) it is projected that an average of 6 truck trips per hour and a maximum of 13 truck trips in an hour would pass the Middle school on Hommocks Road (with none in the 30-minute period on either side of the start and end of the school day - see Response to Comment M.2).
+During the busiest period for construction truck activity (primary fill operations in the first phase of the project) it is projected that an average of 6 truck trips per hour would pass the Middle school on Hommocks Road (with none in the 30-minute period on either side of the start and end of the school day - see Response to Comment M.2).
 Noise from trucks is regulated by the State of New York and all noise regulations, as set forth by the State of New York and the Village of Mamaroneck, would be complied with.
 The developer would also submit to prohibition of the use of Jake brakes on Hommocks Road.